miguelramosfdz/Stoller-Routing/README.md

 _______

-This tool is being developed by James David Smith.
+This tool is being developed by JDS.